alvarezmauro/react__gh-pages/README.md

-# Deploy Reactjs app to github page
+# Deploy React App to github page

 ## How to use it